-- 2. On other problems, a few extra iterations beyond the Steihaug-Toint point pay handsome dividends. - 3.
+- 1. On some problems, the Steihaug-Toint point gives a model value which is a good approximation to the optimal value. - 2.
+On other problems, a few extra iterations beyond the Steihaug-Toint point pay handsome dividends. - 3.
 Getting to within 90% or even 99% of the best value very rarely requires many more iterations than to find the Steihaug-Toint point.

-In conclusion, based on these numbers, we suggest that a good strategy would be to perform a few (say 5) iterations beyond the Steihaug-Toint point, and only accept the improved point if its model value is significantly better (as this will cost a second pass to compute the Lanczos vectors).
+In conclusion, based on these numbers, we suggest that a good strategy would be to perform a few (say, 5) iterations beyond the Steihaug-Toint point and accept the improved point only if its model value is significantly better (as this will cost a second pass to compute the Lanczos vectors).
 We shall consider this further in the next section.

-6.2 Do better values than Steihaug-Toint imply a better trust-region method?
+6.2.
+Do better values than Steihaug-Toint imply a better trust-region method?
 We now consider how the methods we have described for approximately solving the trust-region subproblem perform within a trust-region algorithm.
-Of particular interest is the question as to whether solving the subproblem more accurately reduces the number of trust-region iterations, or more particularly the cost of solving the problem - the number of iterations is of concern if the evaluation of the objective function and its derivatives is the dominant cost as then there is a direct correlation between the number of iterations and the overall cost of solving the problem.
+Of particular interest is the question whether solving the subproblem more accurately reduces the number of trust-region iterations or more particularly the cost of solving the problem-the number of iterations is of concern if the evaluation of the objective